Devleaps/github-secret-synchronizer/README.md

 ## Local Development

-To run github-secrets-synchronizer locally, you can use the following command:
+To run github-secret-synchronizer locally, you can use the following command:
 ```bash
 go run main.go
 ```

-To set the necessary environment variables to be able to run github-secrets-synchronizer locally, you can create a `.env` file in the root of the project.
+To set the necessary environment variables to be able to run github-secret-synchronizer locally, you can create a `.env` file in the root of the project.

-By setting an environment variable `LOCAL` to `true`, github-secrets-synchronizer will pretty-print the output to the console.
+By setting an environment variable `LOCAL` to `true`, github-secret-synchronizer will pretty-print the output to the console.

 An example of a `.env` file can be found under [`.env.example`](.env.example).